Map-A-Droid/MAD-docs/security.rst

 Apache2
 -------
-Apache does a lot already automatically, but make sure that the module :code:`proxy` and :code:`rewrite` is installed and enabled.
+Apache does a lot already automatically, but make sure that the module :code:`proxy` and :code:`rewrite` is installed and enabled (:code:`a2enmod proxy proxy_http`).
 This following config shows a setup where every http request will be redirected to https.
 And the https vhost is forwading the request to MADmin.

 If no SSL is needed, paste the two lines starting with `Proxy` to the first code block and delete 443 vhost block plus the rewrite block in the first block.